 I’ve taken some of this into account when researching, but to no avail yet.

 As noted above, Frank and Anna immigrated to the United States in about 1890.
 It’s listed that they arrived at the Port of Baltimore.
 I have found dates spanning from 1886-1892 in most of the census records, but I have yet to find a ship manifest or something similar.
-I even tried using the “Salefsky” spelling from above, since that’s how the name was pronounced in Europe.
+[UPDATE:Ship manifest has now been found! ] I even tried using the “Salefsky” spelling from above, since that’s how the name was pronounced in Europe.
 The notes I have list this about their immigration: